chrisguest75/typescript_examples/22_websockets/README.md

 * Get it setup and scale test it.
 * Namespaces
 * Build some d3 charts based on connections.
-* Store the data in redis
-* Zod schema checking
 * Metrics
-* Poisson generation of events
 * Switchable debugging
 * ECS?